Muhammadu Abali Ibn Muhammadu Idrissa: Chancellor of UNIOYO

 In April 2010 Idrissa was appointed the 3rd Chancellor of the University of Uyo in Akwa Ibom State.

 He succeeded his father, Alhaji Abali Muhammadu Idrissa, who was the 2nd Chancellor of the University.

 Speaking at his installation, during which he received an honorary degree of Doctor of Letters, the Emir responded to a statement by Acting President Goodluck Jonathan calling for efforts to improve university results.
 He said "the university must adopt a global perception if we must catch up with the Millennium Development Goals".

 He called on the Federal government to make education a national priority and to help the university achieve these ends.

 Awards

-In October 2022, a Nigerian national honor of Commander Of The Order Of The Fedral Republic (CFR) was conferred on him by President Muhammadu Buhari.
+In October 2022, a Nigerian national honor of Commander Of The Order Of The Federal Republic (CFR) was conferred on him by President Muhammadu Buhari.